DeanLemans/deanlemans.github.io/content/00-raw/my_philosophy.md

 > trust fully in your own cause, use that of others to your own benefit.
 > change/improvement is not a destination, it is a direction/a way of being/living.
 > do onto others, before they do onto you?(dont be that saint to afraid to offend people).
 >
-> Eruditas, the pursuit of knowledge and intellectual clarity. knowledge isnt static, its the process of constantly refining and learning more.
+> Eruditas, the pursuit of knowledge and intellectual clarity. knowledge isn't static, its the process of constantly refining and learning more.
 > Vitalis, the balance of physical health and strength.(overcome)
 > Dominatus, the quiet strength of superiority through understatement and strategic restraint
 >
-> Memento Mori, rememer that you can Die.
+> Memento Mori, remember that you can Die.
 > (why not must?)
-> Memento Vivere, remember that yoy can Live.
+> Memento Vivere, remember that you can Live.
 >
 > growth, to be more, in mind spirit, tactics, soul, social, body

 # My Manifesto / Philosophy / Beliefs / Thesis of Self / Doctrine

 ## I. Challenge to Self

 (to my ego, my arrogance, my pride, and myself)
 	to have my ideas challenged, tested, and attacked, and when they fail, i will have greater insight/knowledge on how to act/improve in the future, failure/mistakes is never the end, simply another learning point (obstacles in the path of self)

 ## II.
 Knowledge & Reflection

-- My brain is for generating ideas and notetaking is for holding them, refining and adapting them in usable shape, not that the brain cant already to this, notetaking is more of a adition then a replacement.
+- My brain is for generating ideas and notetaking is for holding them, refining and adapting them in usable shape, not that the brain cant already to this, notetaking is more of a addition then a replacement.
 - Notetaking/writing down thoughts to not loose ideas between cracks of memory, it is reflection, a confrontation of past ideas/ideals that may prove wrong in the future.
 - Knowledge is not fixed in DNA, you can always change yourself, things are inherited yes, but that does not mean they are set in the law of the world/reality/stone.